Review: ‘Simmer’ by Kaitlyn Davis

 Kira has graduated from high school, and now is taking a year off before she attends school.
 She’s off to go to Sonnyville with Luke (her trainer and her best friend).
 She’s ready to meet people just like her (well sort of).
 Kira is a special kind of conduit because she’s part Protector and part Punisher.
-There’s never been any one like her for the past thousands of years.
+There’s never been anyone like her for the past thousands of years.
 Every conduit out there is afraid of her kind because they really can’t explain what she is.
-Luke is there for her when she arrives to Sonnyville.
-She is forced to leave Tristan, so he can find Diana.
-Diana of course is still trying to kill Kira.
+Luke is there for her when she arrives at Sonnyville.
+She is forced to leave Tristan so that he can find Diana.
+Diana, of course, is still trying to kill Kira.

 When Kira arrives at Sonnyville, everyone is fascinated about her.
-They want to see what she is capable of.
-Kira ends up butting heads with one of the councilman though, who ends up being family.
+They want to see what she is capable of and Kira ends up butting heads with one of the councilmen though, who ends up being family.

 Once there in Sonnyville, she has to prove herself.
 Her best friend Luke is there to help her.
 Kira learns though from Luke’s sister that he has feelings for her.
 Luke’s sister doesn’t want Luke getting hurt.

 Kira in “Simmer” realizes she has several new abilities.
-One of them being able to hear inside of Luke’s head.
-It can be a good ability…but sometimes awful one.
+One of them being able to hear inside Luke’s head.
+It can be a useful ability, but a sometimes awful one.
 On top of everything, she is on a mission to find out if her Mom is alive.
-She finally knows the story behind her Mom and Dad and what may have happened, but she really needs to find out the truth.
+She finally knows the story behind her Mom and Dad and what may have happened, but she needs to find out the truth.

 “Simmer” definitely helps clarify more what Kira is and what may happen to Kira with her abilities.
 I love the fact, that Kaitlyn explained a little more about the conduits and why they are scared of Kira.
-I also loved the twists and turns with when Kira met family in Sonnyville and also at the ending.
-Definitely wasn’t expecting that kind of twist to the story.
-It did have a cliff hanger at the end, and I love cliff hangers.
+I also liked the twists and turned with when Kira met the family in Sonnyville and even at the ending.
+I wasn’t expecting that kind of twist to the story.
+It did have a cliffhanger at the end, and I love cliffhangers.

-This is a good young adult series.
-It definitely has another twist to vampires unlike the usual paranormal books out there and who can kill vampires.
-“Simmer” has finally grew into the love triangle mess like usual love stories have when it comes to two guys having feelings for the main female character.
-I think I fell more into Luke in “Simmer” then I did with “Ignite”.
-“Ignite” it was all about sexy, Tristan, but in “Simmer”, Luke becomes the shining star.
+This is an excellent young adult series.
+It has another twist to vampires unlike the usual paranormal books out there and who can kill vampires.
+“Simmer” has finally grown into the love triangle mess like usual love stories have when it comes to two guys having feelings for the main female character.
+I think I fell more into Luke in “Simmer” then I did with “Ignite.”
+“Ignite” it was all about sexy, Tristan, but in “Simmer,” Luke becomes the shining star.
 At least that’s my opinion.

 I recommend this book to any YA reader out there who loves reading different twists in the paranormal world.

-Be prepared for some amazing fight scenes between the conduits and vampires.
-Let’s just say I’m glad conduits aren’t real.
+Be prepared for some fantastic fight scenes between the conduits and vampires.
+Let’s say I’m glad conduits aren’t real.
 Kira is the most feared one though…and I’m wondering how she is going to hold up in the next book.